Towards Generative Location Awareness for Disaster Response: A Probabilistic Cross-view Geolocalization Approach: Related Work

 Uncertainty and explainability have emerged as two central research themes in GeoAI, reflecting growing demands for reliable, transparent, and accountable decision-making in geospatial science \citep{hu2024five, li2025explainable}.
 GeoAI models frequently operate on heterogeneous, multi-source spatial data, introducing uncertainty from data noise, temporal dynamics, model assumptions, and output variability.
 At the same time, the complex nature of deep models often leads to limited explainability.
 Tackling both challenges is essential for enhancing model robustness, fostering trust, and enabling informed decisions in critical applications such as disaster response and climate risk management.

 Uncertainty has long been recognized as a key issue in geographic information science, as both data and models are generally considered to carry uncertainty \citep{zhang2002uncertainty}.
-To effectively measure a model’s uncertainty, we must distinguish between aleatoric (due to inherent data variability) and epistemic (due to a lack of knowledge) uncertainty \citep{kendall2017uncertainties}.
-While standard models may provide probability outputs, which can be interpreted as aleatoric uncertainty, these are often overconfident, especially for Out-of-Distribution data \citep{nguyen2015deep}.
 Many researchers highlight the importance of making uncertainty interpretable and actionable, where Bayesian approximation and ensemble learning are two commonly applied methods for uncertainty quantification.
-Bayesian techniques for uncertainty quantification include Monte Carlo dropout \citep{srivastava2014dropout}, Markov chain Monte Carlo \citep{kupinski2003ideal}, Variational inference \citep{blei2017variational}, BayesIan Active Learning \citep{gal2017deep}, Bayes By Backprop \citep{blundell2015weight}, Variational autoencoders \citep{kingma2013auto}, Laplacian approximations \citep{mackay2003information}.
+Bayesian techniques for uncertainty quantification include Monte Carlo dropout \citep{srivastava2014dropout}, Markov chain Monte Carlo \citep{kupinski2003ideal}, and Variational inference \citep{blei2017variational}.
 Common ensemble learning methods include deep ensemble, deep ensemble Bayesian/Bayesian deep ensemble, and uncertainty in Dirichlet deep networks \citep{abdar2021review}.
 Moving forward, integrating explainability and uncertainty handling will be crucial for advancing the scientific and practical impact of GeoAI.